 Water damage can cause untold problems within the home.
-There is the obvious aesthetic damage – water marks on the walls, damp in the carpets, damage to your personal belongings.
-But it can actually get much worse than that.
+There is the obvious aesthetic damage – watermarks on the walls, dampness in the carpets, and damage to your personal belongings.
+But it can get much worse than that.
 Water can often be the cause of expensive and drastic structural damage.
-It can cause damp in the walls, affect the timber frame of a property, or make entire ceilings collapse.
+It can cause dampness in the walls, affect the timber frame of a property, or make entire ceilings collapse.

-So what can you do to help protect yourself from something like this?
+So, how can you help protect yourself from something like this?

-Well, prevention is better than cure, so firstly you should try to ensure that your pipes and plumbing are well looked after, repaired and replaced at the first opportunity, and good quality materials used.
+Prevention is better than cure, so firstly, you should ensure that your pipes and plumbing are well looked after, repaired and replaced at the first opportunity and good quality materials are used.

 There are, however, going to be situations where, even with the most care in the world, you will get a leak.
-The most important thing in this situation is to know how to spot a leak and deal with it right away.
-Leaks come in all shapes and sizes, and sometimes are easy to detect due to gushing water.
-Sometimes, however, the leak is slow, and can be difficult to detect.
+The most important thing in this situation is knowing how to spot a leak and deal with it immediately.
+Leaks come in all shapes and sizes and sometimes are easy to detect due to gushing water.
+Sometimes, however, the leak is slow and can be challenging to detect.